technomancy/leiningen/doc/FAQ.md

   profiles by their target directory.
 Simply specify `:target-path "target/%s"` in order to have each profile set use a different directory for generated files.
-Then you can put your `:aot` settings in the `:uberjar` profiles, and the .class files created from the AOT process will not affect normal development use.
+Then you can put your `:aot` settings in the `:uberjar` profile, and the .class files created from the AOT process will not affect normal development use.
 You can specify the profile-isolated `:target-path` in your `:user` profile if you want it applied across all the projects you work on.